The WSU Cougar statue on the Pullman campus, surrounded by vibrant red autumn leaves.

 Ink and Pen Creative Writing

-Hello Cougars!
-My name is Ethan and it’s an honor to meet you all!
-I am very excited to serve co-lead for Ink and Pen here at WSU Global while pursuing my bachelor’s degree in English.
+Hello, Cougars!
+My name is Ethan, and it’s an honor to meet you all!
+I am very excited to serve as the co-lead for Ink and Pen here at WSU Global Campus while I pursue my bachelor’s degree in English.

 Jessica Rick